containerd/nydus-snapshotter/README.md

 We can also use the `nydus-snapshotter` container image when we want to put Nydus stuffs inside a container.
 See the [nydus-snapshotter example](./misc/example/README.md) for how to setup and use it.

-## Integrate with Dragonfly to Distribute Images in P2P
+## Integrate with Dragonfly to Distribute Images by P2P

-Nydus is also a sub-project of [Dragonfly](https://github.com/dragonflyoss/Dragonfly2).
+Nydus is a sub-project of [Dragonfly](https://github.com/dragonflyoss/Dragonfly2).
 So it closely works with Dragonfly to distribute container images in a fast and efficient P2P fashion to reduce network latency and lower the pressure on a single-point of the registry.

+### Quickstart Dragonfly & Nydus in Kubernetes

+We recommend using the Dragonfly P2P data distribution system to further improve the runtime performance of Nydus images.

+If you want to deploy Dragonfly and Nydus at the same time, please refer to this **[Quick Start](https://github.com/dragonflyoss/helm-charts/blob/main/INSTALL.md)**.

+### Config Dragonfly mode

 Dragonfly supports both **mirror** mode and HTTP **proxy** mode to boost the containers startup.
 It is suggested to use Dragonfly mirror mode.
 To integrate with Dragonfly in the mirror mode, please provide registry mirror in nydusd's json configuration file in section `device.backend.mirrors`